xannyxs/ferrite/README.md

 The documentation provides insights into Ferrite's design philosophy and implementation details, which could be valuable for your own kernel development journey.
 Take this with a grain of salt, since I am not fimiliar with everything either.

-## Why "Ferrite"?

-The name "Ferrite" draws inspiration from both Unix naming conventions and natural fungal networks.
-Like the mycorrhizal networks that connect forest ecosystems, Ferrite aims to create an efficient, interconnected system for resource sharing and process communication.
-This biological metaphor extends to our architecture, where we treat system components as nodes in a living, adapting network.

 ## License

 Ferrite is licensed under the GPL License.
 See [LICENSE](LICENSE) for details.